cocode/TrekBASIC/documentation/task_list.md

 ### Warn on Exit if Editted
 Now that we ca replace lines in the shell, we should warn before exiting, if the program was modified.

+### Support "OPTION BASE"
+Add OPTION BASE statement to set the starting index of array variables as either 0 or 1 Found in GWBASIC